Resident234/php.net/pages/www.php.net_ref.pdo-mysql.connection.php.md

-I have tested this and found that the &quot;dbname&quot; field is optional.&#xA0; Which is a good thing if you must first create the db.

-After creating a db be sure to exec a &quot;use dbname;&quot;&#xA0; command, or else use fully specified table references.
+I have tested this and found that the "dbname" field is optional.
+Which is a good thing if you must first create the db.<br><br>After creating a db be sure to exec a "use dbname;"  command, or else use fully specified table references.

 #